 AU and NZ Voids

 Banks in Australia (AU) and New Zealand (NZ) do not support voids for ePayments.
-You can only refund a payment manually once it has settled.
+You can only refund a payment manually once it has been settled.

 Frequently Asked Questions